leland-kwong/action-rpg-haxe/README.md

 #### Player's orb companion

 The player can have more than one orb and uses these orbs to power different abilities.

+### Passive Tree Ideas

+#### Basic nodes
+* Increased action speed
+* Cooldown reduction
+* Flat increased maximum health
+* Percent increased maximum health

+#### Special nodes
+* Strength in Numbers - Increases maximum number of spider bots.
+* Swarm
+  Summon twice the number of bots.
+Bots decay over time.
+Decay 10% health/sec.
+* Rampage - Increased damage at the expense of health.
+Each time you hit an enemy you gain a rampage stack.
+Each rampage stack increases health cost by a percentage of the ability's energy cost and increases damage by X%.